Plumbing inspections are required to be carried out by a licensed professional during and on completion of work that is covered by an approval.

 Plumbers only can book a plumbing and drainage inspection after receiving notification to commence work, by calling Council.

-A Compliance Certificate (Certificate of Inspection) is a very important document as it highlights work that has been carried out, to the extent stated on the certificate.
+A Final Inspection Certificate is a very important document as it highlights work that has been carried out, to the extent stated on the certificate.

 This certificate will be issued after the completion of a final inspection undertaken by a Council Plumbing Inspector and a copy will be sent to the property owner and the applicant if requested on the Form 1 at time of lodgement.

-All commercial plumbing installations should request a Compliance Certificate as the building certifier may require this document to issue clearance certificates.
+All commercial plumbing installations should request a Final Inspection Certificate as the building certifier may require this document to issue clearance certificates.

 For more information please contact Council.